FormantIO/realtime-sdk-guide/README.md

-# Create React App

-This Formant real-time SDK template repository was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
-You will also see any lint errors in the console.

-### Text-to-speech
+### Text-to-speech dependency

-sudo apt install espeak
+`sudo apt install espeak`

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).